CVH95/RSD2018/Readme.md

 RESTful API designed for the project in the course Robot Systems Design (University of Southern Denmark).
 The objective is to run and process the orders that the robot workcell has to do.
 Cell number: 3.

+**Software requirments:**

+ - Python3 venv virtual environment to run the server.
+ - Python Flask, and its Flask-MySQL extension for running the server.
+ - MySQL.
+ - Flask SQL-alchemy.
+ - Python Requests for the client side.

 ## 1. Server

 The MES system is made in Python3 and are using Flask with a SQL extension for the REST api.